Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/introduction.rst

 Ray Mirror).
 However with the advent of nodes, more complex and fantastic materials can be created since we now have greater control.

-Just in case you're not (yet) familiar with the concepts: when you create a system of nodes (otherwise known as a "noodle"), you're describing a data-processing pipeline of sorts, where data "flows from" nodes which describe various *sources,* "flows through" nodes which represent various processing and filtering stages, and finally "flows into" nodes which represent outputs or destinations.
+Just in case you're not (yet) familiar with the concepts: when you create a system of nodes, you're describing a data-processing pipeline of sorts, where data "flows from" nodes which describe various *sources,* "flows through" nodes which represent various processing and filtering stages, and finally "flows into" nodes which represent outputs or destinations.